Book Appointments &

-Bone Marrow Transplantation (BMT) is one of the complex medical procedures that are performed to treat both the benign and malignant disorders of the blood, when the marrow is incapable of functioning properly.
+Bone Marrow Transplantation (BMT) is one of the complex medical procedures that are performed to treat both the benign and malignant disorders of the blood when the marrow is incapable of functioning properly.
 This can be due to chronic infections or cancer treatments like chemotherapy.
 Cancers are broadly divided into liquid cancers which affect the blood, and solid tumours.
 Liquid cancers are again categorized into leukaemia and lymphomas.
-Bone Marrow Transplantation is used to treat some common blood cancers such as acute marrow leukaemia, Lymphomas which have relapsed and Multiple Myelomas.
+Bone Marrow Transplantation is used to treat some common blood cancers such as acute marrow leukaemia, Lymphomas which have relapsed, and Multiple Myelomas.

-Historically, the stem cells used in this process was collected from the bone marrow.
+Historically, the stem cells used in this process were collected from the bone marrow.
 But, now they are collected from the peripheral blood.
 So, BMT is more aptly referred to as Hematopoietic Stem Cell Transplantation.
 Contrary to popular perception, there is no painful surgery involved.
-Basically, the doctors collect the stem cells from donor and after conditioning chemotherapy, where the diseased bone marrow cells are destroyed, they are transfused back into the recipient.
+Basically, the doctors collect the stem cells from a donor and after conditioning chemotherapy, where the diseased bone marrow cells are destroyed, they are transfused back into the recipient.
 The stem cells are mainly collected in two ways.
 One way is by collecting the peripherally mobilized stem cells after administering the growth factor, which brings the stem cells from the bone marrow to the periphery.
 These are then collected using an apheresis machine.
-By and large, this is a safe procedure and the donor experiences little or no pain during the collection process and there are no short-term or long-term side-effects resulting from it.
+By and large, this is a safe procedure the donor experiences little or no pain during the collection process and there are no short-term or long-term side effects resulting from it.
 In some disorders like bone marrow failures such as primary immunodeficiency disorders and aplastic anaemia, it is preferable to collect the stem cells from the bone marrow.
 In such cases, the donor is taken to an Operation Theatre and the stem cells are collected from the marrow after administering general anaesthesia.

 There are mainly two types of BMT: